Driving in Iceland

 High winds, snowstorms, or rapidly changing visibility can affect driving conditions.
 Being prepared and adaptable to Iceland’s changing weather will enhance your safety and allow you to make the most of your exploration in this stunning country.

 If snow is forecast then it is advised to keep your wits about you, but do not panic.
-Driving in snow in Iceland is not as bad as you might imagine.
+Driving in snow in Iceland simply requires the right vehicle and a cautious attitude.
 That being said, many people drive because the road conditions allow them to, but when people don’t ensure their cars are fit to drive in the snow, you’ll find that there are cars with bad tires getting stuck.
-So as always in tricky situations, drive carefully and be aware of what your fellow drivers are up to.
+So as always in tricky situations, drive carefully and be aware of your fellow drivers.

-For visitors to Iceland, you may be surprised to know that Iceland’s drink-driving laws are stricter than those in the US and the UK.
+Visitors to Iceland may be surprised to know that Iceland’s drink-driving laws are stricter than those in the US and the UK.
 The limit is 0.05% in Iceland, which is lower than the UK’s 0.08%.
 Because it is hard to judge how much this translates into in drinks due to various factors like weight and food eaten, it’s best to err on the side of caution, especially as a small beer or wine can take you over the limit in Iceland.

 Before heading out onto the open road in Iceland, make sure you have all the details of the emergency services and any roadside assistance numbers you may need.
 Keep these to hand.